Practical Water Based Skills

 Semester 1 a 2

-Based in the stunning surroundings of Snowdonia's rivers and valleys, and the accompanying rugged coastline of North Wales, the aim of this module is to provide students with a grounding in practical water-based activities in which, the scientific studies of human responses to the outdoors and performance in the outdoors, can be examined.
-This will be achieved by helping students with the following objectives:
+Based in the stunning surroundings of Snowdonia's rivers and valleys, and the accompanying rugged coastline of North Wales, the aim of this module is to provide students with practical paddlesport activities in which the scientific studies of human responses to the outdoors and performance in the outdoors can be examined.
+Students will have practical days out on Anglesey and in the Snowdonia National Park where canoe, kayaking, and paddleboarding skills will be taught on the lakes, rivers, estuaries, and coastline of this stunning area.

 You have demonstrated good awareness and understanding associated with safe participation in canoeing and kayaking.
 You have also demonstrated an ability to adapt to changing environmental hazards, with help at times from an instructor.
 Finally you have have shown a good level of skill development in the competencies required to operate safely as a group member in inland and coastal environments.